lpontes8/ReactCourse-exercise3/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Project description:
-This is a simple exercise to learn about:
+## This is a simple exercise to learn about:
 - Why use fragments?
 - How to use Portals and Refs.